prachi-goel06/Movie-Theatre-Seating-Arrangement/README.md

  Scope of improvement:
  1. Linked List can be replaced by Binary Search Tree where the root node is always the Last Row with Empty Seats.
 It will help to reduce the search time through the nodes.
  2. Rather than allocating every reservation the best seats on First Come First Serve basis algorithm can use threshold for each reservation such that it meets Customer Sattisfaction and Theatre Utilisation.
+ 3. Bulk seat booking reservation(>=100)will be given more priority than small bookings.

  How to run the program:
  1. Open Command prompt or terminal.